 Positive and promising results from preclinical studies and early-stage clinical trials may not be predictive of results from late-stage clinical trials or from clinical trials of the same product candidates for the treatment of other indications.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical trials.
 Late-stage clinical trials could differ in significant ways from early-stage clinical trials, including changes to inclusion and exclusion criteria, efficacy endpoints, dosing regimen and statistical design.
 Moreover, success in clinical trials in a particular indication does not guarantee that a product candidate will be successful for the treatment of other indications.
-Many companies in the biopharmaceutical industry have suffered significant setbacks in late-stage clinical trials, including in our Phase 2 clinical trials of mecbotamab vedotin for the treatment of soft tissue and bone sarcoma and for the treatment of refractory NSCLC, in our Phase 2 clinical trial of ozuriftamab vedotin for the treatment of refractory melanoma and NSCLC and in any subsequent or post-marketing confirmatory clinical trials.
+Many companies in the biopharmaceutical industry have suffered significant setbacks in late-stage clinical trials after achieving encouraging or positive results in early-stage development.
+We cannot assure you that we will not face similar setbacks in our ongoing or planned clinical trials, including in our Phase 2 clinical trials of mecbotamab vedotin for the treatment of soft tissue and bone sarcoma and for the treatment of refractory NSCLC, in our Phase 2 clinical trials of ozuriftamab vedotin for the treatment of refractory melanoma and NSCLC and in any subsequent or post-marketing confirmatory clinical trials.